sygn/sygn.github.io/_posts/2018-12-18-integrate-the-nano-ledger-s-with-your-web-app.md

 title: "Integrate the Nano Ledger S with your web application"
 date: 2018-12-18 05:32:44
 image: '/assets/img/post-image.png'
-description: 'A simple guide to integrate the Nano ledger S with your web application'
+description: 'A simple guide on integratating the Nano ledger S with your web application'
 tags:
 - blockchain
 - ethereum